Skip to navigation Skip to content

 • Receipt will confirm successful coding

-• Error will present if hardship was not able to be registered
+• Error will show if hardship was not registered

 • Repeat for any ITF, MTCF or AC hardship reduction